Verifying with Face ID…

 If an order never ships, we cancel it automatically on day seven and refund you in full — with no action required on your part.

-We use Stripe Identity — the same KYC (Know Your Customer) service Stripe uses for bank accounts and regulated businesses.
+We use Stripe Connect Express's identity verification — the same Know Your Customer (KYC) process Stripe applies to every regulated payments account.
 A seller has to provide a government-issued ID, a selfie, and a UK bank account in their own name before they can receive any payouts.

 None of this guarantees every seller is perfect — but it does mean that if something goes wrong, we have an identity-verified person to hold accountable.
 Anonymous sellers don't exist on Rare Kind.